-A plant is a living organism which has different parts like root, stem, leaves, and flower.
-Among them, the flower is the most attractive part of a plant owing to its beauty and smell.
-Flowers make the nature colorful and pleasant.
-We use it for various purposes such as for decorations, to symbolize our culture, emotions etc. Moreover, the flower is the reproductive unit of a plant.
+A plant has different parts like root, stem, leaves, and flower.
+Among them, the flower is the most attractive part of a plant owing to its beauty and fragrance.
+Flowers add colours to nature and make it look more pleasant.

 Parts Of A Flower

 Flowers are the reproductive organs of the plant.
 Sexual reproduction in plants is enabled by flowering.
 Flowers are not only a part of reproduction but also a source of food for other living creatures.
 It is a rich source of nectar.
 Flowers can either be complete or incomplete.
 A complete flower consists of two different parts:

 The vegetative part of a flower consists of the following: